3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 Shop in the souks.

-I had mixed feelings about my 3 days in Marrakech but there is one thing I cannot deny: the shopping is unreal.
+Let’s be real: if you didn’t come to Morocco to shop, why did you even come at all?
+While as you might have guessed from the ambivalent tone of this post, I had mixed feelings about my 3 days in Marrakech.
+But there is one thing I cannot deny: the shopping is unreal.

 Unfortunately I visited Morocco when I was still living nomadically (I’ve since settled down and have a proper home base) so I wasn’t able to buy much.
+However, if you’re visiting Marrakech and then returning home after… seriously, bring a spare suitcase (or better yet, just buy one here) because the shopping here is amazing.

+Due to the nature of the souks, prices vary wildly and you are expected to haggle (you’ll literally be considered a fool if you don’t).
 Luckily, no matter where you shop, generally the goods are at least of decent quality and they are often handmade in nearby factories and shops rather than being sent in from China as in much of the world.

-Be aware that accepting tea in a shop will likely embolden the vendor to demand you make a purchase (unlike the Grand Bazaar in Istanbul where accepting a cup of tea is much less fraught).
+Be aware that accepting tea in a shop will likely embolden the vendor to demand you make a purchase (unlike the Grand Bazaar in Istanbul, where accepting a cup of tea is much less fraught).

 Always remember that you are under no obligation to pay for an item if you do not like the price, and feel free to walk away.
 In fact, walking away will often get you the best price you can get.
+Don’t show too much enthusiasm (but don’t be rude) and mention that you are shopping around if you want to get the best price.

 A few things I recommend buying, if you’re interested: leather bags, leather shoes, leather poofs (they come un-filled so they are easy to transport), plates, bowls, tajines, and lamps.
+What I don’t recommend is the clothing, which looks rather gimmicky, and it doesn’t actually appear to be traditional.

-If you’re a frequent traveler like I am with little space in your bag, I’d settle on just spices and the delicious, delicious olives that can be had for about two dollars per kilo so you can consume them before you leave!
+If you’re a frequent traveler like I am with little space in your bag, I’d settle on just spices and the delicious, delicious olives that can be had for about two dollars per kilo, so you can consume them before you leave!

 End the day with a sunset camel ride.